-225 To better understand the mechanism behind the LFFD-factors, we calculated the LFFD-factors by considering different window sizes over the whole measurement duration, yearly, seasonal, monthly, daily, and 10-minute.
-For example, for the whole duration, all the low-frequency cycles are accounted, for yearly (Y), cycles shorter than one year are considered, for seasonal (Q), cycles shorter than three months, for monthly (M), cycles below one month, and for daily (D), cycles shorter than a day, and (T) without accounting for LFFD in 10-minute windows.
+To better understand the mechanism behind the LFFD factors, we calculated the LFFD factors by considering different window sizes over the whole measurement duration: yearly, seasonal, monthly, daily, and 10 min.
+For example, for the whole duration, all the low-frequency cycles are considered; for yearly (Y) durations, cycles shorter than 1 year are considered; for seasonal (Q) durations, cycles shorter than 3 months are considered; for monthly (M) durations, cycles less than 1 month are considered; for daily (D) durations, cycles shorter than a day are considered; and for 10 min windows, no LFFDs are considered (T).
 Figure 6 shows the results for damages calculated with the mentioned aggregation windows.
-The damages are normalized to the "total damage" from cycle-counting the entire 230 signal together.
-The result was valid over both farms and all four turbines, therefore we only show the T1 results.
-The plots for the other three turbines and the share of LFFD in the absolute damages for all four turbines are in Appendix B. Note that the LFFD-factor(s) are found as 100/Normalized Damage ("T").
-Figure 6 illustrates that for all slopes, daily cycles contribute to the majority of the LFFD-factor.
-For this turbine, we notice that for m=3, cycle-counting on a daily basis covers 235 ca. 98 % of the "total damage" of an individual sensor and in the FA direction.
-By comparison, for m=4, cycle-counting daily only accounts for ca. 90 % of the "total damage" for individual sensors, while 96 % and 99 % of total damage are accounted for when respectively a weekly and a monthly basis is considered.
-For m=5, cycle-counting on a monthly basis covers ca. 96 % of the "total damage" (of sensors).
+The damages are normalized to the "total damage" from cycle counting the entire signal together.
+The result was valid over both farms and all four turbines; therefore we only show the T1 results.
+The plots for the other three turbines are in Appendix B.

+Note that the LFFD factor(s) are found as 100/normalized damage (T).
+Figure 6 illustrates that for all slopes, daily cycles contribute to the majority of the LFFD factor.
+For this turbine, we notice that for m = 3, cycle counting on a daily basis covers ca. 98% of the total damage of an individual sensor and in the FA direction.
+By comparison, for m = 4, cycle counting daily only accounts for ca. 90% of the total damage for individual sensors, while 96% and 99% of total damage is accounted for when a weekly and a monthly basis, respectively, is considered.
+For m = 5, cycle counting on a monthly basis covers ca. 96% of the total damage (of sensors).
 Results seem to suggest that considering longer periods has trivial added value.
-The exception is an apparent large contribution of yearly cycles in the SS result for m=5, however, this behavior seems limited to turbine T1 and might be due to an anomalous cycle, e.g. due to a sensor malfunction.
+The exception is an apparent large contribution of yearly cycles in the SS result for m = 5; however, this behavior seems limited to turbine T1 and might be due to an anomalous cycle, e.g., due to a sensor malfunction.

-Figure 6: Share of low-frequency cycles of various lengths in the final LFFD-factor of T1 after three years.
+Figure 6.
+Share of the low-frequency cycles of various lengths in the final LFFD factor of T1 after 3 years.
 Damages are normalized to 100 %.
-(Without LFFD: "T", Daily: "D", Weekly: "W", Monthly: "M", Quarterly: "Q", and Yearly: "Y").
+(Without LFFD: T, daily: D, weekly: W, monthly: M, quarterly: Q, and yearly: Y).
 Results for the three other turbines are provided in Appendix B.

-245 Consistent with Eq.
-(7), by the increase in the slope of the SN curve, the share of long-term damages and the need to consider a longer time window increases.
-Among the sensors, S3 and S6 which are normal to the dominant wind direction have the smallest short-term damage contribution, which translates to the highest LFFD-factors.
+Consistent with Eq.
+(7), by the increase in the slope of the SN curve, the share of long-term damages and the need to consider a longer time window increase.
+Among the sensors, S3 and S6, which are normal to the dominant wind direction, have the smallest short-term damage contribution, which translates to the highest LFFD factors.